Top Banks in Uganda

 Moody’s Investors Service gives Uganda a stable outlook and maintains the B2 long-term issuer ratings.
 The long-term foreign currency bond rating remains unchanged at Ba3.
 The same holds true for the country’s deposit ceilings at B3.

-For anyone who is considering a banking career in Uganda, this list is a helpful guide on where to start.
+For anyone who is considering a banking career in Uganda, this list of top banks in Uganda is a helpful guide on where to start.
 To learn more, see our list of financial institutions.

 Revenue: UGX 636.04 billion (2017)